Regulus Therapeutics (NASDAQ:RGLS) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Regulus Therapeutics (NASDAQ:RGLS – Get Rating) in a report issued on Tuesday.
-The brokerage issued a hold rating on the biopharmaceutical company’s stock.
+Equities researchers at StockNews.com began coverage on shares of Regulus Therapeutics (NASDAQ:RGLS – Get Rating) in a report released on Wednesday.
+The brokerage set a “hold” rating on the biopharmaceutical company’s stock.

-Several hedge funds have recently modified their holdings of RGLS.
-Federated Hermes Inc. acquired a new stake in shares of Regulus Therapeutics during the 1st quarter worth about $8,656,000.
-Vanguard Group Inc. boosted its stake in shares of Regulus Therapeutics by 21.4% during the 1st quarter.
-Vanguard Group Inc. now owns 3,678,334 shares of the biopharmaceutical company’s stock worth $1,096,000 after purchasing an additional 648,121 shares during the last quarter.
-Renaissance Technologies LLC lifted its holdings in shares of Regulus Therapeutics by 498.2% during the 1st quarter.
-Renaissance Technologies LLC now owns 133,400 shares of the biopharmaceutical company’s stock worth $40,000 after acquiring an additional 111,100 shares during the period.
-Northern Trust Corp lifted its holdings in shares of Regulus Therapeutics by 42.9% during the 1st quarter.
-Northern Trust Corp now owns 168,172 shares of the biopharmaceutical company’s stock worth $50,000 after acquiring an additional 50,518 shares during the period.
-Finally, Dimensional Fund Advisors LP purchased a new position in shares of Regulus Therapeutics during the 3rd quarter worth about $54,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Federated Hermes Inc. purchased a new stake in Regulus Therapeutics during the first quarter worth about $8,656,000.
+Vanguard Group Inc. increased its holdings in shares of Regulus Therapeutics by 21.4% during the 1st quarter.
+Vanguard Group Inc. now owns 3,678,334 shares of the biopharmaceutical company’s stock worth $1,096,000 after buying an additional 648,121 shares during the last quarter.
+BlackRock Inc. grew its holdings in shares of Regulus Therapeutics by 108.5% during the 3rd quarter.
+BlackRock Inc. now owns 45,614 shares of the biopharmaceutical company’s stock worth $78,000 after purchasing an additional 23,738 shares during the period.
+Commonwealth Equity Services LLC increased its position in Regulus Therapeutics by 52.3% during the 3rd quarter.
+Commonwealth Equity Services LLC now owns 33,500 shares of the biopharmaceutical company’s stock worth $56,000 after purchasing an additional 11,500 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP acquired a new position in Regulus Therapeutics during the third quarter valued at approximately $54,000.
 55.47% of the stock is owned by institutional investors and hedge funds.

 Regulus Therapeutics, Inc is a clinical-stage biopharmaceutical company, which engages in the discovery and development of drugs targeting microRNAs.
 Its two lead product candidates, RG-012 and RGLS4326, are in clinical development.
 RG-012 is an anti-miR targeting miR-21 in Phase II clinical trial for the treatment of Alport syndrome, a life-threatening kidney disease.